 Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

-With rising fuel costs, looming food shortage and a long-standing cost of living crisis, it’s understandable that businesses want to act with caution during difficult times.
-Straight off the back of COVID, and about 20 years after the GFC (for those that were operating in that period), we’re in yet another period of economic uncertainty.
+With rising fuel costs, a looming food shortage and a long-standing cost of living crisis, it’s understandable that businesses want to act with caution during difficult times.
+Straight off the back of COVID, and almost 20 years post GFC (for those that were operating in that period), we’re in yet another period of economic uncertainty.
 But time has shown that these volatile periods can be navigated and ‘going dark’ isn’t a failsafe method of ensuring safety and stability.
 In fact, it could lead to the opposite.

 Key Takeaways